Victims killed in northwest Nebraska plane crash identified

 Brester was a freshman at Western Nebraska Community College and a member of several vocal music ensembles at the school, according to a release from the college.

-Two people were killed in another single-engine plane crash Oct.
+Two people were killed in another single-engine plane crash on Oct.
 31 about 5 miles north of Harrison.
-The National Transportation Safety Board also is investigating the cause of that crash.
+The NTSB also is investigating the cause of that crash.

 For copyright information, check with the distributor of this item, Star-Herald.